Scraping web pages with Julia and the HTTP and Gumbo packages

 How to set cookies when web scraping with Julia and the HTTP.jl package

-To set a cookie, I started with the following (vastly simplified) code:
+To set the cookie, I started with the following (vastly simplified) code:

 Notice that a semicolon separates the first two parameters from the cookies dictionary—it’d be easy to misread this as a comma.